 A very popular beach of sand and fine pebbles on the east side of Durdle Door is the Man O’ War and the Door shelter.
 In the summer it provides safe bathing in shallow water.

-The cliffs at Lulworth Cove form a natural amphitheater of crumbling chalk around an oyster-shaped cove which illustrate the constant battle between land and sea.
+The cliffs at Lulworth Cove form a natural amphitheater of crumbling chalk around an oyster-shaped cove which illustrates the constant battle between land and sea.
 The bay was formed by waves attacking joints in the Portland stone, creating arches and finally breaking right through to attack and excavate the softer clay behind the rock.

 Lulworth Cove is part of the Lulworth Estate.
 You can be sure in England that if you are on a stunning private property there will be a castle.
 And so it is in Lulworth, too.
 Just a few minutes drive from the coast inwards to the countryside you find Lulworth Castle.

 Lulworth Castle was built in the early 17th Century as a hunting lodge to entertain hunting parties for the King and Court.
-Unfortunately a fire in 1929 gutted the buildings, to be reopened only two decades ago in 1998 by English Heritage.
+Unfortunately, a fire in 1929 gutted the buildings, to be reopened only two decades ago in 1998 by English Heritage.
 The castle is open to public and dogs are allowed in the woodlands and gardens around it.

 I dwell on the shoreline so warm and so sheltered,